S

 Helen reads it at 8:15 AM.
 She calls at 8:16.

-Helen “‘Cyber incident’ could mean a phishing email.
-It could mean a full system failure.
-I carry personal liability under this law and you sent me two sentences.
+Helen “‘Cyber incident’ could mean a phishing email or a full system failure.
+I carry personal liability and you sent me two sentences.
 What is actually happening?”

 Helen “Ransomware.
 340,000 records.
 And you wrote ‘billing systems.’
-Alex, I need facts, not communications management.
-If the regulator sees that email, it looks like you were hiding the severity from me.”
+If the regulator sees that email, it looks like you hid the severity from me.”

 -1 Board | 0 Legal